-Additional information about the unit: Relationship to occupational standards Sensory Services 8, 9, 10, 11 Guidance for developing assessment arrangements for the unit: Guidance for developing unit assessment arrangements - provided with the unit Conditions and/or disabilities could include factors relating to: agreed methods of communication level of support required assistive technology / aids other resources.
-Additional unit assessment requirements - provided with the unit This unit must be assessed in accordance with Skills for Care and Development's QCF Assessment Principles.
+The plan will include: • risk assessment and could include: • environmental hazards • agreed methods of communication • level of support required • assistive technology / aids • other resources.
+Additional unit assessment requirements -provided with the unit This unit must be assessed in accordance with Skills for Care and Development Assessment Principles.
 Learning outcomes 2, 3, and 4 must be assessed in a real work environment.